HealthDataInsight/attribute_descriptors/README.md

 This module let's you add syntactic sugar and helper methods on an attribute basis.
-For example to create an input field in a form you can simply use `User.forename.as_input_field`.
+For example to create an input field in a form you can simply use `User.firstname.as_input_field` to generate the appropriate HTML.

 The way this works is by having a YAML that describes your data like below.

     First name:
       programmatic_name: firstname
       description: The forename of a person.
+      valid_values:
-      valid_pattern: /\D*/
+        - /\D*/
     Last name:
       programmatic_name: lastname
+      valid_values:
-      valid_pattern: /\D*/
+        - /\D*/

 You can then access this data where it makes sense.
-For example `User.firstname` will give you the metadata for the first name.
+For example `User.firstname` will give you all the metadata for that particular property.
 Accessing from the instance is also possible (e.g. `user.metadata`).

-The benefit of all this is that you can encapsulate and re-use data descriptions in classes.
-In conjunction with Rails some helper methods are also attached to the classes bases on the metadata for creating forms and altering validations on an attribute level.
+The benefit of all this is that your classes become **data-driven**.
+In most MVC frameworks like Rails you still have to duplicate validations between models and forms.
+By adding one level of abstraction we have a single place that can be used by any code constructs.

 Usage
 -----